 Good Fats and Proteins

-Healthy fats helps us to utilize vitamins A, D, E, and K. They slow down food absorption to help you feel fuller longer.
+Healthy fats help us to utilize vitamins A, D, E, and K. They slow down food absorption to help you feel fuller longer.
 They help to regulate hormones to keep your energy levels up.
 Did you know that eating healthy fats in the morning will help you to burn more energy?

 Protein also helps to keep you feeling full, but most importantly, it sends amino acids to your brain to wake it up and start firing off those neurotransmitters.
 Have a kid with ADHD?
-This is a perfect breakfast or before school snack.
+This is a perfect breakfast or after school snack.

 This is best baked on low heat.
 Be sure to stir every 15-20 minutes.
-As much as I wanted to, I chose not to add Cinnamon Essential Oil to this recipe because it’s difficult to blend.

 Click on the recipe card to open a new window for a printable version.